Vanguard: Saga of Heroes: Gameplay

 Vanguard was set in a high fantasy world called "Telon", unusual among MMO worlds in that it was almost entirely persistent, with no instancing or load screens.
 Telon did not have "zones" in the manner of most fantasy MMOs, but there were discrete areas, sometimes called "chunks" which delineated content to some extent and served to provide general geographical reference points.
 The world contained 19 playable races, many of which were drawn from or inspired by traditional high fantasy sources such as the work of J. R. R. Tolkien and the tabletop fantasy role-playing game Dungeons & Dragons.
 There were three "continents" in the world of Telon.
 Each were reachable by direct, contiguous travel from the other continents, via air or sea, or by NPC boat from the major ports of call.
 There were various ways to travel through Telon, besides simple walking on land: by mount (horse), by player-crafted ships, by a riftway, and by flying mounts.
 Vanguard players could build two houses per server per account.

-Telon contained a large number of dungeons with a broad range of size and theme, found in many types of locations; some were very large, and many were above-ground structures or even outdoor adventure areas rather than traditional catacombs as such.
+Telon contained a large number of dungeons with a broad range of size and theme, found in many types of locations; some were large, and many were above-ground structures or even outdoor adventure areas rather than traditional catacombs as such.
 Although most of the dungeon content were aimed at the 'full-group' encounter (six players) there were numerous areas, particularly at the lower levels, designed for solo play and small groups (2-3 players).
 All dungeons but one were open "public" dungeons; there was no instancing anywhere in Telon with the exception of the Ancient Port Warehouse (APW), added to Vanguard by SOE in late 2007.
-There were a total of six copies of APW, called "shards," and any new raid force had to choose which of the six copies to enter.
+There were a total of six copies of APW, called "shards", and any new raid force had to choose which of the six copies to enter.
 Vanguard also featured several overland raid encounters.